Ringoshiro/T_Applewhite_Project_1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available/accessible, in addition to restricting unauthorized access to the network.
+Load balancing ensures that the application will be highly _available/accessible_, in addition to restricting unauthorized access to the network.

 _Load Balancers Protect the application's Availability, or the ability to connect to a one of multiple connected webservers in the most efficient manner possible.
 The advantage of a jump box lies essentially in the fact that it is the sole connection and access point that can securely connect to the web servers.
 Thus, the overall number of vulnerable access points for the entire network security group is minimized, along with the corresponding possible vectors of attack.
 Furthermore, any sort of remote connection to the jump box can be more easily documented, intercepted, and mitigated; since Network Security Professionals can direct most of their time and attention to the security of one virtual machine rather than each one individually._

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the settings/configuration and system data.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _settings/configuration and system data._
 	- _Filebeat specifically monitors log files (or other specified locations).
 Filebeat then aggregates log events and will forward such information for the purpose of indexing to such programs as Elasticsearch or Logstash._
 	- _Metricbeat monitors and collects metric data from the OS and services running on specified Servers/Virtual Machines.
 It collects this data and forwards it to the specified output of the user, such as Elasticsearch or Logstash._